zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol.
 Log a message reporting on the ignored result.

+If the Test Type is "undelegated" then [Method2] and [Method4] will include the provided input data instead of data from any real delegation and authoritative data.

 It is assumed that the name servers of the parent zone behave the same way for the parent zone as when [BASIC01] was run.